iamKrishnendu/cypress_project/README.md

 # Automated Testing with Cypress

-Introduction with Cypress:  Cypress is a front end or UI testing tool.
-It can be used in all major browsers like chrome, edge, Firefox, electron etc. Cypress majorly supports JavaScript for automates test script design.
-The support of chai assertion libraries and Mocha framework is in built with cypress.
+## Introduction with Cypress:
+Cypress is a front end or UI testing tool.
+It can be used in all major browsers like chrome, edge, Firefox, electron etc. Cypress majorly supports JavaScript to automate test script design.
+The support of chai and Should assertion libraries is in built with cypress.
+It allows BDD and TDD approaches.
 Cypress has it’s own test runner which is very useful for test execution and debugging but apart from that user can control the execution from CLI as well.

 For more details on cypress setup and it’s features please go through the below documentation link. https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell